Polylang – the University's open language programme

 - Spanish: 1SPAN999W

-In many cases, Polylang modules can contribute to the classification of your undergraduate degree.
+In most cases, Polylang modules can contribute to the classification of your undergraduate degree.
 For further details, please check our academic regulations (Part V, Section 17, page 3–4).

 - You can take a Polylang module as a Westminster Elective module free of charge within your 120-credit (per year) limit.

-- All modules carry 20 credits and can potentially count towards your progression and degree qualification, although there are restrictions.
+- All modules carry 20 credits and can potentially count towards your progression and degree qualification.

-- If you cannot take a Polylang module within your 120 credit limit, you can still study a language with Polylang but you would need to pay an additional module fee (currently £575 in 2015–16).
+- If you cannot take a Polylang module within your 120 credit limit, you can still study a language with Polylang but you would need to pay an additional module fee (£650 in 2017–18).

-- As a postgraduate student, you will need to pay an additional fee (£650 in 2016–17) to take a Polylang module, unless it is explicitly included in your programme or there is an agreement with your course leader.
+- As a postgraduate student, you will need to pay an additional fee (£650 in 2017–18) to take a Polylang module, unless it is explicitly included in your programme.

 - Polylang modules cannot contribute to a postgraduate award, but students can obtain a Certificate of Achievement upon successful completion of the module.